DebTorn/todo-list-laravel-api/README.md

 ---

+## Authentication

+The authentication is based on Bearer JWT tokens.
+A middleware is applied to every modifying operation to prevent unauthorized changes.

+A default user has been added to the system.
+See `database/DatabaseSeeder.php`.

+---

 ## Installation

 1. Create `.env` file based on `.env.example`.
 Pay close attention to the instructions which marked with **"TODO"**!